-- A. Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, providing items (A. K.) in 855.2 have been fully considered.
-As the lot size increases beyond the one-half acre, the technical justifications required for issuing the variance increases. - B. Variances may be issued for the reconstruction, rehabilitation or restoration of structures listed on the National Register of Historic Places or the State Inventory of Historic Places without regard to the procedures set forth in the remainder of this section. - C. Variances shall not be issued within any designated floodway if any increase in flood levels during the base flood discharge would result. - D. Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief. - E. Variances shall only be issued upon: - (1) a showing of good and sufficient cause; - (2) a determination that failure to grant the variance would result in exceptional hardship to the applicant; and
+- A. Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, providing items (A K) in 855.2 have been fully considered.
+As the lot size increases beyond the one-half acre, the technical justifications required for issuing the variance increases. - B. Variances shall not be issued within any designated floodway if any increase in flood levels during the base flood discharge would result. - C. Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief.